Walchensee

 Nearby Attractions

-4. Zugspitze: Germany’s highest peak, accessible from nearby towns.
-It offers various activities year-round, including skiing in winter and hiking in summer.
+4. Zugspitze: Germany’s highest peak is accessible from Walchensee and offers year-round activities, including skiing in the winter and hiking in the summer.

 Insider Tips